 Access the interactive map and find the contact details of your nearest Centre

 (2) Gender equality index: Within the framework of the due care required in terms of equal employment opportunities, French law has enforced the implementation of a gender equality index between women and men.
-Like last year, Unicancer is fulfilling its legal obligation with a score of 79 points, exceeding the minimum score of 75 points
+Like last year, Unicancer is fulfilling its legal obligation with a score of 79 points, exceeding the minimum score of 75 points.
+For more information (in French).

 (3) Pricing per activity